CuratorCat/pcc-archive.org/wiki/collections/_grandma.md

-**Cat Grandma will be the 2nd cat companion in PCC Universe** and are Tier 3 NFTs.
-The detail of the Cat Grandma is likely to be revealed in May 2022 after the redeem is opened.
+**[Purrnelope's Grandmas](./grandmas/index.md) are the 2nd Cats companions in PCC Universe** with with 10k unique Grandma NFTs.
+Grandmas are Tier 3 NFTs.

 Cat Grandma will be minted/redeemed by burning [Grandma's Nightstand](../collections/kittyvault-purrks/8-grandma-s-nightstand.md) airdrops.

-> Cat Grandma has not been released yet.
-Name may be different as described here after release.
+> Grandmas redeem will open on May 16, 2022.
+And redeem will be closed on Jun 13, 2022.